Roth's Theorem in Super Smooth Numbers: -trick

 \end{proof}

 \begin{proof}[Proof of Proposition \ref{lem : avg}] We start with the easier case, which is the minor arc case.
-Using the estimate coming from Lemma \ref{lem:minor} , if $a'/N$ is in the minor arc, we have
+Using the estimate coming from Lemma \ref{lem:minor} and \cite[Lemma 7.5]{MV} , if $a'/N_{\mathfrak{b}}'$ is in the minor arc, we have after using summation by parts

 Thus, we get \eqref{Fourier nu} in the minor arc case.